The One Thing You Need to Play Soccer… A Soccer Ball!

 Select Numero 10

 The Select Numero 10 complies with the regulations of FIFA International Match Standard (IMS), the National Federation of High Schools (NFHS), and the NCAA.
-This has helped it become the de facto training fall for many teams.
+This has helped it become the de facto training ball for many teams.
 You can buy this ball individually or in packs of 4 and 8 and in sizes 3, 4, and 5.

 For a little bit of history, Select a Denmark-based company, was the first to create a 32-panel soccer ball.
 They believe the 32 panels make it the roundest soccer ball.